YAMY1234/JiXiaoAn/README.md

 ![img](./source_pic/wps3.jpg)

-Figure 3 Application model of semi-supervised intrusion detection framework

 The structure of the Internet of Things network is mainly composed of three layers, namely the cloud layer, the detection layer and the edge layer.

-The cloud layer holds high and powerful computing resources; therefore, the Model Training process takes place at this layer, as the training requires obtaining a large amount of IoT tracking data.
+The cloud layer holds high and powerful computing resources.
+Therefore, the Model Training process takes place at this layer, as the training requires obtaining a large amount of IoT tracking data.
 Such Big data can be easily aggregated and stored in the cloud.
 In addition, the cloud layer stores the model configuration, old pre-trained versions, and other settings related to the training transaction.

 The detection layer usually consists of many fog servers/devices, bringing the computation closer to the edge of the IoT network.
 In IoT networks, the detection layer has a critical role as it is where intrusion detection occurs.
-Specifically, each detection node consists of four main parts, namely: 1) Traffic Aggregation part; 2) Traffic Preparation part; 3) Traffic Countermeasures part; and 4) Traffic Diagnosis.
+Specifically, each detection node consists of four main parts:

+1) Network Traffic Aggregation;
+1) Network Traffic Preparation part
+1) Network Traffic Countermeasures
+1) Network Traffic Diagnosis.

 The Traffic Aggregation component is responsible for capturing and receiving the IoT Traffic records from the connected part of the edge IoT network, and then passing the batches of samples to the preparation phase.
-The Traffic Aggregation component is responsible for converting the received batches to a standard format, applying the necessary data cleaning and normalization.
-After that, the Traffic Diagnostic component is designated to classify the prepared IoT Traffic data using the Internet of Things \****， without any communication with the cloud backend, thus preventing any delays.
-This classification process can be carried out in the case of binary or multi-class.
-Once an activity is identified as an attack, the provided activity information is forwarded to the cloud backend for brief introduction.
-Each detection node is responsible for diagnosing the relevant area of the IoT network.
-Therefore, all IoT Traffic records are captured by the corresponding atomized device operating in promiscuous mode.
-For example, given that there have been significant changes in Traffic in a particular area of the underlying IoT network, if these changes are malicious, i.e. Denial of Service (DoS) events, Ji Xiaoan will identify them and communicate the countermeasures component.
-When the change is benign, some nodes must be connected to another accessible fogging device to mitigate the situation in which it becomes congested.
-After all, the countermeasure component takes the decisions generated from Ji Xiaoan and then executes the necessary predetermined countermeasure modules, namely warning, blocking, and deleting actions.
-After this, information about the identified actions is transmitted to the cloud for use in the logging component of the results.In this case, the countermeasure component is used to analyze the resulting actions.

-Finally, the edge layer consists of edge nodes and edge devices (i.e. laptops, smartphones, smartwatches, etc.) that communicate through the IoT network through routing and switching devices, and are simultaneously connected to specific fog servers/nodes as a computational bridge to the back end of the cloud.
+The edge layer consists of edge nodes and edge devices (i.e. laptops, smartphones, smartwatches, etc.) that communicate through the IoT network through routing and switching devices, and are simultaneously connected to specific fog servers/nodes as a computational bridge to the back end of the cloud.

 ## 2.2 Design scheme

-2.2.1 System Environmental Design
+### 2.2.1 System Environmental Design

 Now all the communication between cloud IoT platforms and devices is essentially built on TCP/IP protocols, just re-encapsulation of data packets, based on which we can use Wifi, 4G to achieve communication between devices and Cloud Computing Platform.